sebastienlapierre/oio-docs/doc/install-guide-x1-raspbian/source/installation.rst

       $ openio --oio-ns=OPENIO cluster unlockall

-   After unlocking, your OPENIO namespace should be running!
+   After unlocking, your OPENIO namespace is running!

    Be sure that every score is greater that 0 using `openio cluster list`: